kennyalmendral/kennyalmendral.github.io/_posts/2018-07-24-php-strings.md

 echo "{$greeting} $name!"; // Outputs: Hello John!
 ```

-In the example code above:
+In the example code above

 + The `echo $greeting . ' ' . $name . '!';` uses "concatenation" which combines/concatenates values using the dot operator.
 + The `echo "$greeting $name!";` uses "interpolation" which expands variable value when wrapped inside double quotes.